Green Burial Council Criteria for approval of Green Funeral products.

 •Product utilizes a liner that is comprised of “organic” material as certified by a third-party trust provider recognized by the GBC.

-•Neither the transportation of any component material to manufacturing location nor the transportation of final product to consumer exceeds 3000 miles.
+•Neither the transportation of any component material to the manufacturing location nor the transportation of the final product to the consumer exceeds 3000 miles.

 1 criterion met earns a “one leaf” rating

-2-3 criteria met earns a “two leaf” rating
+2-3 criteria met to earn a “two leaf” rating

-4-5 criteria met earns a "three leaf" rating
+4-5 criteria met to earn a "three-leaf" rating

 CATEGORY TWO: Post-Mortem Chemicals